Check out the key features of the most popular pod vape systems available today.

 It’s a popular device with a unique shape and internal pod fitting.
 The Mi Pod’s compact body hides a 950mAh battery which is huge for such a small device.
 That’s almost double the capacity of the other automatic pod system featured here; the Joyetech Teros.

 Like the Teros, the Mi Pod is automatic; you don’t have to press any buttons when using the device.
 The 2ml pod is refillable, and the kit includes two pods in the box.
+To see just how easy it is to use, check out the video below:

 It’s square front profile features an “M” cutout window for you to quickly check your juice level.
 Also visible on the body of the device is an LED to show when the device is charging and the power level.